charlesveasey/FulldomeBootcamp/README.md

 FulldomeBootcamp
 ================

-Fulldome military game from Unity Template.
+Fulldome military game modified from the Unity *Bootcamp* template project.

-**Requires Unity 4.
+**Requires Unity 4 Pro.
 Does not work with Unity 5.**